What Is An Air Source Heat Pump? Your Go-To Guide for 2022

 At one time, this was partially true; at temperatures of 15°F or below, heat pumps became less efficient (and more expensive) than traditional gas combustion systems.
 Many building owners maintained secondary heating sources after installing heat pumps—when the ambient air dropped past a certain temperature, they would allow the boiler to fill in the gaps.

-BlocPower specializes in cold-climate air source heat pump installation.
+BlocPower specializes in ENERGY STAR cold-climate air source heat pump installation.
 Cold-climate ASHPs feature improved thermostatic expansion valves and coil designs, along with other innovations that allow them to operate reliably at up to -15°F. They’re 100% efficient down to 5°F, and even at colder temperatures, cold-climate ASHPs lose little efficiency.

 “Retrofitting isn’t possible for some older heating systems."